Conceptual model: Modelling techniques

-As systems have become increasingly complex, the role of conceptual modelling has dramatically expanded.
-With that expanded presence, the effectiveness of conceptual modeling at capturing the fundamentals of a system is being realized.
-Building on that realization, numerous conceptual modeling techniques have been created.
-These techniques can be applied across multiple disciplines to increase the user's understanding of the system to be modeled.
+Numerous techniques can be applied across multiple disciplines to increase the user's understanding of the system to be modeled.
 A few techniques are briefly described in the following text, however, many more exist or are being developed.
 Some commonly used conceptual modeling techniques and methods include: workflow modeling, workforce modeling, rapid application development, object-role modeling, and the Unified Modeling Language (UML).

 Data flow modeling

 Data flow modeling (DFM) is a basic conceptual modeling technique that graphically represents elements of a system.
-DFM is a fairly simple technique, however, like many conceptual modeling techniques, it is possible to construct higher and lower level representative diagrams.
+DFM is a fairly simple technique; however, like many conceptual modeling techniques, it is possible to construct higher and lower level representative diagrams.
 The data flow diagram usually does not convey complex system details such as parallel development considerations or timing information, but rather works to bring the major system functions into context.
 Data flow modeling is a central technique used in systems development that utilizes the structured systems analysis and design method (SSADM).